How Augmentus Automated Turbine Blade Maintenance for Aerospace – No Programming Needed - Augmentus

 Figure 1: Turbine blade undergoing scanning

 Create digital twin of the working environment using the Augmentus Vision system.
-Capturing the 3D profile of the work piece in real-time and with high accuracy (up to 0.1mm) aids in accurately defining the work area.
+Capturing the 3D profile of the work piece with submillimeter precision aids in accurately defining the work area.

 Step 2: Plan